 The value of the RMB against the U.S. dollar and other currencies may fluctuate and is affected by, among other things, changes in China's political and economic conditions.
 The conversion of RMB into foreign currencies, including U.S. dollars, has been based on rates set by the PBOC.
 On July 21, 2005, the PRC government changed its decade-old policy of pegging the value of the RMB to the U.S. dollar.
 Under the revised policy, the RMB is permitted to fluctuate within a narrow and managed band against a basket of certain foreign currencies.
 This change in policy resulted in a more than 20% appreciation of the RMB against the U.S. dollar in the following three years.
 Since July 2008, however, the RMB has traded within a narrow range against the U.S. dollar.
 As a consequence, the RMB has fluctuated significantly since July 2008 against other freely traded currencies, in tandem with the U.S. dollar.
 On June 20, 2010, the PBOC announced that the PRC government would further reform the Renminbi exchange rate regime and increase the flexibility of the exchange rate.
 It is difficult to predict how this new policy may impact the Renminbi exchange rate.
-To the extent that we need to convert U.S. dollars we receive from this offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversely, if we decide to convert the RMB into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the Renminbi would have a negative effect on the U.S. dollar amounts available to us.
+To the extent that we need to convert U.S. dollars we receive from this offering into RMB for our operations, appreciation of the RMB against the U.S. dollar would have an adverse effect on the RMB amount we receive from the conversion.
+Conversely, if we decide to convert the RMB into U.S. dollars for the purpose of making payments for dividends on our ordinary shares or ADSs or for other business purposes, appreciation of the U.S. dollar against the Renminibi would have a negative effect on the U.S. dollar amounts available to us.

-We estimate that we will receive net proceeds of approximately US\$673.6 million from this offering and the concurrent private placements, assuming the underwriters do not exercise their over-allotment option and after deducting underwriting discounts and commissions and the estimated net offering expenses.
-Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the RMB against the U.S. dollar, from a rate of RMB6.6000 to US\$1.00 to a rate of RMB404.2 million of the net proceeds from this offering.
-Conversely, a 10% depreciation of the RMB against the U.S. dollar, from a rate of RMB6.6000 to US\$1.00 to a rate of RMB7.3333 to US\$1.00, will result in an increase of RMB494.0 million of the net proceeds from this offering.
+We estimate that we will receive net proceeds of approximately US\$507.9 million from this offering and the concurrent private placements, after deducting underwriting discounts and commissions and the estimated offering expenses payable by us, based on the initial offering price of US\$10.00 per ADS (the midpoint of the estimated initial public offering price range shown on the front cover page of this prospectus).
+Assuming that we convert the full amount of the net proceeds from this offering into RMB, a 10% appreciation of the RMB against the U.S. dollar, from a rate of RMB6.6000 to US\$1.00 to a rate of RMB6.0000 to US\$1.00, will result in a decrease of RMB304.7 million of the net proceeds from this offering.
+Conversely, a 10% depreciation of the RMB against the U.S. dollar, from a rate of RMB6.6000 to US\$1.00, will result in an increase of RMB372.4 million of the net proceeds from this offering.